lightbluetitan/mexicodataapi/README.md

 # MexicoDataAPI

-The `MexicoDataAPI` package provides a unified interface to access open data from the World Bank API and the REST Countries API, with a focus on *Mexico*.
-It allows users to retrieve up-to-date information on topics such as economic indicators, population figures, literacy rates, and unemployment levels, as well as basic geopolitical information.
+The `MexicoDataAPI` package provides a unified interface to access open data from the **World Bank API**, **REST Countries API**, and **Nager.Date API**, with a focus on Mexico.
+It allows users to retrieve up-to-date information on topics such as economic indicators, population figures, literacy rates, unemployment levels, basic geopolitical information, and official public holidays.

-In addition to API-access functions, the package includes a set of curated datasets related to *Mexico*.
+In addition to API-access functions, the package includes a set of curated datasets related to **Mexico**.
 These cover areas such as air quality monitoring, state-level income surveys, postal abbreviations, election results, and regional forest classification.

-`MexicoDataAPI` is intended to support users working with data related to *Mexico* by integrating international API sources with selected datasets from national and academic origins, in a single R package.

 ## Installation